Coarse-grained quantum thermodynamics: Observation-dependent quantities, observation-independent laws: Coarse-Grained Thermal States and Coarse-Graining Operation

 \section{Coarse-Grained Thermal States and Coarse-Graining Operation}

 The tight link binding statistical mechanics and information theory has been highlighted in a number of seminal works \cite{Szilard1929, Landauer1961,Bennett1982}.
 One of the most relevant evidences of this interconnection is provided by the `principle of maximum entropy' \cite{Jaynes1957a,Jaynes1957b}.
-This principle states that the probability distribution which best represents the state of one's own knowledge is the one which leaves the greatest residual uncertainty (\textit{i.e.}, maximum entropy) consistent with given constraints (usually imposed by general conservation laws of macroscopic obervables like energy, momentum or number of particles).
-However, in any practical investigation, the constraints leading to the description of equilibrium states are themselves affected by a further restriction: the fact of having been estimated through coarse-grained measurements.
+This principle states that the probability distribution which best represents the state of one's own knowledge is the one which leaves the greatest residual uncertainty (\textit{i.e.}, maximum entropy) consistent with given constraints (usually imposed by general conservation laws of macroscopic observables like energy, momentum or number of particles).
+However, in any practical investigation, the constraints entering the description of equilibrium states are themselves available only with finite precision, reflecting the limited resolution of the instruments or preparation procedures used to characterize the system.

-Consider a physical system whose mean values of a number of physical observables are assigned (these observables could be, for instance, its energy, the number of particles composing the system, \textit{etc.}).
+Consider a physical system whose mean values of a number of physical observables are assigned based on experimentally accessible information with finite resolution.
+These observables could be, for instance, its energy, the number of particles composing the system, \textit{etc.}.
 Let us call $\langle O^{(k)} \rangle$ the mean values of $M$ physical observables of the system, with $k=1,\ldots,M$.
 The constraints on the mean values of such observables can be written as

 where $O^{(k)}_i$ are the possible values which each of the set of mutually commuting physical observable $\hat{O}^{(k)}$ can take in a measurement process, with probability $p_i$, that is, $\sum_{i=1}^N p_i =1$.
 Under these constraints, the probability distribution which exhibits maximum entropy (hence, the most likely according to the principle of maximum entropy) has the form: